 What’s in a Name?

-Royce Hall is named for the American philosopher Josiah Royce, born in 1855 in Grass Valley, CA, primarily described as an objective idealist.
+Royce Hall is named for the American objective idealist and pragmatist philosopher Josiah Royce, born in 1855 in Grass Valley, CA.

-He graduated from the University of California, Berkeley in 1875, studied in Germany with Hermann Lotze and was the first of four people to earn a doctorate (in philosophy) from Johns Hopkins University, where he eventually taught.
-He went on to teach at Harvard University from 1882-1916.
-Royce taught many different subjects such as English composition, forensics, psychology and philosophy.
+Royce graduated from the University of California, Berkeley in 1875, studied in Germany with Hermann Lotze and was the first of four people to earn a doctorate (in philosophy) from Johns Hopkins University, where he eventually taught.
+He went on to teach at Harvard University from 1882 to 1916.

-In early adulthood Royce dabbled in a range of interests--he wrote a novel, investigated paranormal phenomena (as a skeptic), and published a significant body of literary criticism.
+In early adulthood Royce dabbled in a range of interests—he wrote a novel, investigated paranormal phenomena (as a skeptic), and published a significant body of literary criticism.
 But he distinguished himself as a historian and a philosopher.
 In a passionately written history of California published in 1886, Royce questioned the moral consequences of the American conquest of Mexican California.
 He stands out among academics of his time as the only major American philosopher who spent a significant period of his life studying and writing history.